rule

 Text 13

-If this one is really the one hailed in the scriptures, will He, from his enduring glory, never want to give it up, whether He after killing me takes all the land or will lay down [in my heart] slain by me.'
+If this one is really the one hailed in the scriptures, will He, from His enduring glory, never want to give it up, whether He after killing me takes all the land or will rest in peace slain by me.'
 (Vedabase)

 Text 14

-S'rî S'uka said: 'Thus was he, the high, divinely inspired character fixed on truthfulness who was such a disrespectful and obstinate disciple, cursed by the guru [see B.G.
+S'rî S'uka said: '[Bali,] the highly elevated and divinely inspired character thus being fixed on truthfulness, thereupon was cursed by his guru for being such a disrespectful and obstinate disciple [see B.G.
 10: 10]:

 S'rî S'uka said: 'Thus was he, the high, divinely inspired character fixed on truthfulness who was such a disrespectful and obstinate disciple, cursed by the guru with [see B.G.
 10: 10]: (Vedabase)